arduino/docs-content/content/tutorials/generic/micropython-firmware/micropython-firmware.md

   - Arduino Lab for MicroPython
 author: "Jacob Hylén"
 ---
-### Introduction
+## Introduction

 For some time you have been able to program selected Arduino boards using the OpenMV IDE and MicroPython.
 This gives you easy access to powerful technologies such as machine vision and machine learning.
 With the release of the official MicroPython firmwares for the compatible Arduino boards, you have another option for programming your boards in MicroPython for when you don't need machine vision!
 To run this firmware you can use the (experimental) Arduino Lab for MicroPython editor.
 This tutorial explains how to get started.
 To do this, you will need to flash a MicroPython firmware to your board that is specifically developed for each board.

-### Goals
+## Goals

 At the end of this guide you will have flashed a new firmware to your Arduino board, letting you connect to it with the Arduino Lab for MicroPython.

-### Requirements
+## Requirements

 To follow along with this article and get up and running with MicroPython on your board you are gonna require the following material:
 - [An Arduino Nano 33 BLE](https://docs.arduino.cc/hardware/nano-33-ble) / [Arduino Nano RP2040 Connect](https://docs.arduino.cc/hardware/nano-rp2040-connect) / [Arduino Portenta H7](https://docs.arduino.cc/hardware/portenta-h7)
 - [Arduino Lab for MicroPython IDE](https://docs.arduino.cc/micropython/)
 - [Firmware file](https://docs.arduino.cc/micropython/)

-### Arduino Nano 33 BLE & Portenta H7
+## Arduino Nano 33 BLE

-The process for flashing the firmware on the Nano 33 BLE and the Portenta H7 are very similar, and you can for the most part follow the same steps to achieve your goal.
-The only difference is that with the Nano 33 BLE you need to first update the bootloader and SoftDevice, this step can be skipped on the Portenta H7.
+The process for flashing the firmware on the Nano 33 BLE requires to first update the bootloader and SoftDevice.
+Once this is done you can flash the MicroPython firmware to your board.

-It will be made very clear by the article which step can be skipped or not, so don't worry about it too much.

-#### Installing the core
+### Installing the core

 Start by making sure that you have the respective core installed.
 Open the IDE and navigate to the boards manager.
 Search for your board, and make sure you have the latest version of the core installed.

 ![Board manager](assets/boardmanager.png)

 This is not only needed to upload the next sketch, but you're also going to dive into the core files themselves to find a specific tool in an upcoming step.

-#### Update bootloader
+### Update bootloader
-This step is only for the Nano 33 BLE, if you're using a Portenta H7, you can safely skip this step.

 In the Nano 33 BLE core is an example sketch that you will use to update the bootloader and SoftDevice of your board.
 Navigate to `File > Examples > Nano33BLE_System > Nano33_updateBLandSoftDevice` and open the sketch.